 Did you know that during December each year, over 4 million pounds of gift wrapping is used in America alone?
 Also, the average American has been estimated to throw away around 37kg of clothes every year.
 I don’t know about you, but that’s a lot of waste.

-This simple, no-sew craft is a great counter.
+This simple, no-sew craft is a great counter that you can use again next year!

 By recycling your old shirts, pants, sweaters, and jackets into re-usable gift bags, you can counter all that excess waste in a productive way.
 Plus, it’s a fun, no-sew project that comes together quickly.
 Talk about a win-win!